Saketh-Chandra/Hostel_Management_System/README.md

 ## Problem:
-In the previous system for booking rooms there were many problems faced by students like standing in the queues, waiting for longer hours because of manual entry.
+In the previous system for booking rooms there were many problems faced by students like standing in the queues, waiting foor longer hours because of manual entry.
 Therefore, the need for automation is a necessity.

 ## Solution: